 - Tell your child that there are very simple hygienic ways to protect from coronavirus, like washing hands frequently, coughing into the sleeve, etc. Demonstrate these gestures to teach them.

 - Reassure and explain that you are there for support and will do everything to protect your child.
 Explain that the government, doctors and scientists are working very hard to ensure that everyone is safe.

 Teenagers have their own ways of expressing what is going on.
-They often act like they are invulnerable and nothing can harm them because they need to feel connected and on top of things.
+They may act like they are invulnerable and nothing can harm them.
 But despite appearances, teens can feel very vulnerable and affected by the situation.

 In addition to typical teenage behaviour, adolescents may display uncharacteristic reactions with respect to sleep and appetite or appear to lose interest in friends, school, work or recreational activities.
-Problems with alcohol and/or drug abuse as well as behavioural disorders may also arise.
+Problems with alcohol or drug abuse or a video game or screen addiction, as well as behavioural disorders may also arise.

 Possible signs of stress in teenagers are:

 - Worrying about his or her health and the health of family members and friends.

 - Not appearing concerned and/or minimizing the danger: “Who cares about the pandemic, adults panic for no good reason.”